Select Page

 Feathers

 It’s often possible to find both body and wing feathers in buildings, tree cavities, or nestboxes.
 Very small fluffy body feathers from a Barn Owl are typically white (sometimes grey) with a tiny quill.
 Larger feathers from the underparts are generally white.
 Upper body feathers have the classic golden hue with grey markings although the lower part of the feather is usually white.
 Wing feathers are moulted systematically over a number of years.
-Females tend to moult between May and August, Adult Down Featherswhilst males usually start moulting in July and finish around October.
+Females tend to moult between May and August, whilst males usually start moulting in July and finish around October.
 If you find moulted feathers at a site it’s fairly safe to assume the site has been occupied over the summer months.

 For more information on sexing male and female Barn Owls see our sexing Barn Owls photoguide.